minagawah/react-widget-setup-2021/README.md

 This is because Webpack 5 no longer supports automatic polyfill for Node.js modules, and you have to manually resolve the modules in use (one by one).

-Here is how you polyfill by yourself, but remember, it still fails at runtime...
+Bellow is how I can polyfill these Node.js modules, but remember, **_it still fails at runtime..._**
-If anyone figured out a solution for using `twin.macro` in UMD library, please, let me know!
+If anyone knows how to use  `twin.macro` in UMD library, let me know!

 ```
 yarn add --dev util path-browserify url os-browserify process imports-loader